Abandoned & Little-Known Airfields:

 The highway visible [on the right] is Interstate 35."

-In October 2004, Tim Tyler stayed in the Holiday Inn which occupies part of the site of the former Russell Field.
+In October 2004, Tim Tyler stayed in the Holiday Inn which occupies part of the site of Russell Field.

 "Unfortunately, I didn't notice any signatures whatsoever of the site having once been an airfield."